jamesh1999/YRS-Thoth/README.md

 Disclaimer
 =========
-Project Thoth sends all http websites over the internet to its webserver.
+Project Thoth sends all http websites over the internet to its webserver and then on to *whoever* happens to be running the server application.
 We therefore take **no** responsibility for intercepted traffic, misrepresented webpages or happy employees at the NSA.